Algebraic-Programming/ALP/docs/Development.md

 An internal CI to the Computing Systems Lab at the Huawei Zurich Research Center exists, but can only be triggered by its employees.
 This CI also performs unit tests, in addition to smoke tests.
-At present, however, it also does *not* employ images that have the required data sets embedded or accessible.
+At present, however, it too does *not* employ images that have the required dataset embedded or accessible.

 The `develop` and `master` branches are tested by the internal CI on a regular schedule, in addition to being triggered on every push, and run a more